 The first string is fired from six yards, the second from twelve yards, the third from eighteen yards and the fourth from twenty-four yards.
 Time allowed begins at six seconds for string one and increases one second per shooting distance.

 The objective is to knock down as many plates as you can in the time allowed.
 The game seems to be about speed, but really is about gun control.
 You have to hit the plates to make points.
 Shooting fast and missing gets you nothing, so it’s best to concentrate on accuracy first and develop speed as you develop your skill.
 Participants should bring their own ear and eye protection.

 Falling plates season to start the TBA, weather permitting, and continue every Wednesday, weather permitting, through October.
 Shooting begins about TBA

-Carbines with pistol ammunition, any .22, any pistol, any shotgun with shot.
+Only handguns are allowed.
+No magnum calibers are allowed, including .22 Magnum.
+No .44 SPL is allowed.
+No rifles are allowed on the Falling Plates.
 No metal piercing full jacket ammo allowed.
-Pistols with .22 caliber ammo will knock down the plates so inexpensive fun is available.
+Handguns with .22 caliber ammo will knock down the plates so inexpensive fun is available.

 Falling plates provides family fun so youngsters are most welcome.
 Call TBA, and we can discuss other dates and times.
 The official course of filer is 48 rounds fired in strings of 6 rounds, against the clock and from four distances.
 Efforts are made to provide brass pickup for shooters using pistols.